 These are the commonly recommended antidepressants.

-SSRIs are used for treating mood disorders, depression, and possibly ADHD, OCD, menopausal symptoms, chronic neuropathic, anxiety and panic attacks.
-It raises the level of serotonin and norepinephrine neurotransmitter in the brain that play an essential role in mood-stabilizing.
+SSRIs are used for treating mood disorders, depression, and possibly ADHD, OCD, menopausal symptoms, chronic neuropathic, anxiety, and panic attacks.
+It raises the level of serotonin and norepinephrine neurotransmitter in the brain that play an essential role in mood stabilizing.
 Some examples of SSRIs are venlafaxine, desvenlafaxine, and duloxetine.

 On the other hand, SNRIs are commonly recommended antidepressants.
-It affects treating symptoms of depression and has very few side effects than other antidepressants.
+It affects treating symptoms of depression and has very few side effects to other antidepressants.
 It works by blocking the reuptake or absorption of serotonin in your brain.
 It makes it easier for your brain cells to receive and send messages that result in a stable and better mood.

 It is called selective as it mainly seems to affect serotonin, not another neurotransmitter.
 Some examples of SNRIs include escitalopram, citalopram, and paroxetine.

 They are so named as there are three rings in the chemical structure of these drugs.
 They are commonly used to treat fibromyalgia, anxiety and panic attacks, depression, and sometimes also to control chronic pain.
 Some examples of TCAs include desipramine amitriptyline, doxepin, and imipramine.